 I remembered my mom doing this on Friday nights when I was a little girl.
 She would serve us tomato soup and grilled cheese on plastic dinner trays, put us to bed, and I would smell something delicious on the grill as I would lie in bed drooling.
 As much I would have rather had the grilled meat, Friday nights were a special treat.
 I loved sitting in from of my favorite show with a tray and taking my time.
 My mother loved it too — I could tell.
 There was no fuss, less mess, and we were so into the screen, we didn’t complain about the food.

-The more I allowed my kids to watch TV while dining, the more I seemed to enjoy dinnertime, and as they have grown, it has been something we do more often than not, especially in the winter.
+The more I allowed my kids to watch TV while dining, the more I seemed to enjoy dinnertime, and as they have grown, it has been something we do more often than not, especially in the colder months.
 It is so cozy to sit in front of the fireplace with a big bowl of pasta.

 We have watched everything from the local news to Jeopardy to the sci-fi channel, and I love it.
 Dinnertime in my house is the highlight of my day, and I don’t feel like we have any less bonding time because we don’t sit around the table most nights.
 I put the food on the island, everyone serves themselves, and we sit around and chat with Alex Trebek in the background.